-November is here, which means the holiday season is upon us, and if you’re anything like me, you’re suddenly thinking, “well crapola, I better start thinking about gifts!”
+The holiday season is fully upon us, and if you’re anything like me, you’re suddenly thinking, “well crapola, I better start thinking about gifts!”
 (And if you’re one of those

 annoyingly perfect proactive people who finished your shopping sometime in July, then I’m not quite sure to do with you.
 Maybe you can get some fun ideas for next year while you gloat.
 But really, I’m happy for you.
 That’s great).

 And of course, the only thing more stressful than realizing you have a whole list of people to buy for is realizing you may have to take out a second mortgage to pay for everything.
 But while we may put a lot of pressure on ourselves sometimes, when it comes to gift-giving, it truly is the thought that counts, not how much you spent!